alexisbaxman/ancpbids_documentation/book/metadata.md

 ```
 ````

 The 'get()' function allows you to combine multiple parameters to narrow down your search based on your specific needs.

-If your BIDS dataset includes metadata for event files (i.e. a '.json' file describing the columns of your '.tsv' event file), you can specify if you want to search for the metadata or the actual event files by setting the extension parameter to '.json' or '.tsv', respectively.
+For example, you can specify if you want to search for your event files in ´.json´ or ´.tsv´ format with the parameter ´extension´.

 ````{tab-set}